biolink/biolink-model/docs/index.md

     * [ChemicalToGeneAssociation](ChemicalToGeneAssociation.md) - An interaction between a chemical entity and a gene or gene product
     * [ChemicalToPathwayAssociation](ChemicalToPathwayAssociation.md) - An interaction between a chemical entity and a biological process or pathway
     * [ChemicalToThingAssociation](ChemicalToThingAssociation.md) - An interaction between a chemical entity and another entity
+    * [ContributorAssociation](ContributorAssociation.md) - Any association between an entity (such as a publication) and various agents that contribute to its realisation
     * [DiseaseOrPhenotypicFeatureAssociationToThingAssociation](DiseaseOrPhenotypicFeatureAssociationToThingAssociation.md)
        * [DiseaseOrPhenotypicFeatureAssociationToLocationAssociation](DiseaseOrPhenotypicFeatureAssociationToLocationAssociation.md) - An association between either a disease or a phenotypic feature and an anatomical entity, where the disease/feature manifests in that site.
     * [DiseaseToPhenotypicFeatureAssociation](DiseaseToPhenotypicFeatureAssociation.md) - An association between a disease and a phenotypic feature in which the phenotypic feature is associated with the disease in some way